The E. Richard Feinberg Department of Child and Adolescent Psychiatry (Psychological Medicine)

 Treatment is based upon a combination of hypnosis and biofeedback with targeted, short-term psychological techniques for psychological disorders expressed in the body:

 The clinic treats children suffering from post-traumatic stress disorder (PTSD), including avoidance, deep-seated memory, concentration and terror syndromes that arise following traumatic events.
-The clinic also treats children suffering from selective violence.
+The clinic also treats children suffering from selective mutism.

 Depression and Suicidal Behavior Clinic